Last updated on January 12, 2021

 Affiliates can earn fantastic commissions.
 Canva pays per sale (CPS) and per lead (CPL).
 Publishers can earn 25 percent ($30) on a Canva Pro annual subscription and 100 percent ($12.95) on a monthly subscription.
 Canva also pays $6.50 per subscription trial.

 Affiliates get a 30-day cookie.
-One of my biggest complaints with some programs is that their cookie/conversion windows are too short.
+One of my biggest complaints with some programs is that their cookie/conversion durations are too short.
 Canva’s 30-day referral period meets the industry standard, but 60 to 90 days would be more advantageous.

 Canva’s advertising banners are appealing, straightforward, and come in different sizes.
 Affiliates will also like Canva’s animated and unique video advertisements.